felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 | Expansion SDRAM (support more machines)|60|
 | USB mini hub | 7|
 | **Total**|**217 USD without tax and shipping, that's a steal**|

+The bare MiSTer setup (with SDRAM expansion) will run you 217 USD+tax, and by itself can already do **more than any Analogue product**.
+If you include [an HDMI-VGA adapter such as this one](https://www.amazon.com/Moread-Gold-Plated-Projector-Chromebook-Raspberry/dp/B00SW9JI9A/), you could even be able to connect to a CRT monitor.
+Now that's a value that's hard to beat.
+The reason is simple: for every console you wish to use, you have to buy a separate console from Analogue.
+MiSTer contains everything for a single, relatively low price.

 Look, the MiSTer may be scrappy, but with it you can emulate more consoles, arcades and computers, for a fraction of what Analogue is asking their consumers.
 You can add as many or as few accessories you want to